magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/overview.md

 {% assign feature = "Custom Rule Engine REST API calls" %}{% include templates/pe-feature-banner.md %}

-ThingsBoard provides API to send custom REST API calls to the rule engine, process the payload of the request and return result of the processing in response body.
+IoT Hub provides API to send custom REST API calls to the rule engine, process the payload of the request and return result of the processing in response body.
 This is useful for a number of use cases.
 For example:

  - extend existing REST API of the platform with custom API calls;